 Panasonic – another big producer of VCRs stopped production back in 2012.

-Streaming media is the way of the today and the future, which is what lead to the decline of VCRs.
-“Back in my day” when I was a very young kid our parents took us to the drive in theater.
+Streaming media is the way of today and the future, which is what lead to the decline of VCRs.
+“Back in my day” when I was a very young kid our parents took us to the drive-in theater.
 Then came VCRs, Video Discs, DVDs, and now streaming media on your TVs and phones

 How can I watch VHS tapes without a VCR?